restjs/restjs.github.io/controllers_and_routing.md

 If you have passed the last step ([Quick start](quick_start.md)), you have to see a folder named `controllers` in your `src` folder.

 We will create and place our controllers in the `controllers` folder.
-When you clone https://github.com/restjs/restjs-starter repository there's one example controller in the `controllers` folder, and as you can see in the `main.tsx` file we've imported it, also use it as a prop for the router component.
+After cloning https://github.com/restjs/restjs-starter repository there's one example controller in the `controllers` folder, and as you can see in the `main.tsx` file we've imported it, also use it as a prop for the router component.

 **./src/controllers/MainController.tsx**
 ```